solo-fsw/sosxr-unity-ingamedebugconsole/README.md

 ## SOSXR Additions
 The system is used mostly as Yasir Kula originally designed, with the additions of the demo scenes and prefabs found in the `SOSXR_Prefabs` folder.

+Requires New Input System to be installed in the project.

 ## FAQ